 - Real estate

-- Cost of buying or leasing is 28% less than in Toronto.
-Compared to other North American centres, it is about 80% less than New York City and San Francisco
+- The cost of buying or leasing is 28% less than in Toronto.
+Compared to other North American centres, it is about 80% less than New York City and San Francisco.

 - Business climate